 - 23.1.
 MDUK aims to be an equal opportunities employer.
 The Organisation treats all people with whom it comes into contact with the same respect regardless of age, disability, political belief, race, religion, sex or sexual orientation.
 It endeavours to provide its services to all that need them and strives to ensure its services meet their individual needs. - 23.2.
-The Institution must have an Equal Opportunities statement or policy and provide a copy to MDUK on request.
-If one does not exist, the Institution must abide by MDUK's Equal Opportunity Statement.
+The Institution must have an Equal Opportunities statement or policy for equality, diversity and inclusion and provide a copy to MDUK on request.